 Apple’s loss isn’t quite as bad as it seems

-For one thing, it should be noted that Jobs was not responsible for the losses, which essentially followed paths laid out by Jobs’ predecessor, Gil Amelio.
-During Amelio’s 500-day reign at Apple, the company lost a massive $1.6 billion — essentially wiping out every cent of profit Cupertino had earned since fiscal 1991.
+For one thing, Jobs did not cause Apple’s biggest loss ever.
+The earnings bloodbath stemmed from decisions made by Jobs’ predecessor, Gil Amelio.
+During Amelio’s 500-day reign at Apple, the company lost a massive $1.6 billion.
+That essentially wiped out every cent of profit Cupertino earned since fiscal 1991.

 Amelio ultimately stepped down from his role running Apple on July 7.
 Jobs took over running the company, while supposedly looking for a replacement.

-More importantly, however, the loss actually reflected some good things that were starting to occur at Apple.
-The $161 million loss included a write-off of $75 million as Apple bought back its Mac OS license from Power Computing, signaling an end to the disastrous “clone Macs” era.
+More importantly, however, the loss actually reflected some good things starting at Apple.
+The $161 million loss included a write-off of $75 million as Apple bought back its Mac OS license from Power Computing.
+This signaled the end of the disastrous “clone Macs” era.

 Apple was also buoyed by the recent launch of Mac OS 8, which sold an enormous 1.2 million copies in its first two weeks.
 That marked the most successful sales performance for an Apple software product at the time.